UmeshEkhande/3D_Model_Viewer/README.md

 ## Features
 - **Load OBJ:** Load and render an OBJ file, displaying the 3D model on the window.
 - **Clear:** Clear the window, removing any currently loaded models.
-- **WireFrame:** Display the wireframe representation of the loaded 3D model.
+- **Mesh View:** Display the Mesh representation of the loaded 3D model.
 - **Colored:** Render the 3D model with colors.

 ## Getting Started